 Empowerment.
-Unlike traditional rule of law thinking, legal empowerment views the poor and marginalised as partners.
+Unlike traditional rule of law thinking, legal empowerment views the poor and marginalized communities as partners.
 It seeks to cultivate the agency and power of affected communities.
-Legal empowerment does not say “I will solve this problem for you,” but rather “I will work with you to solve this problem, and give you tools with which to better face such problems in the future.”
+Legal empowerment does not say, “I will solve this problem for you,” but rather, “I will work with you to solve this problem, and give you tools with which to better face such problems in the future.”

 Those who cannot otherwise access law.
 Legal empowerment is about power relations.
 It seeks to help those who, because of lack of power, are unable to seek justice.
-This may include those without means to access a lawyer, such as the poor and marginalised, women, disabled, minority groups etc, and in some countries may include wide sections of the population.
+This may include those without means to access a lawyer—including the poor, and marginalized people like those living with HIV, people who use drugs, Roma, sex workers, people with disabilities, women, and other minority groups—and in some countries may include wide sections of the population.

 Practical solutions.
 Legal empowerment seeks to help people find concrete solutions to their daily justice problems, to demonstrate, case by case, that even in an environment marked by arbitrariness and unfairness, justice is possible.

 The use of paralegals and other non-lawyers, linked to lawyers.
 Legal empowerment programs often combine a small corps of lawyers with a larger frontline of community paralegals or other non-lawyers, who, like primary health workers, are closer to the communities in which they work.
-Indeed, paralegals often come from and are committed to staying in those communities and can employ a wider range of tools than lawyers might.
+Paralegals often come from, and are committed to, staying in those communities and can employ a wider range of tools, and foster greater trust, than traditional lawyers might.

 A balance between rights and responsibilities.
 Legal empowerment efforts aim to strike a balance between rights and responsibility, by supporting community and self-help organizations and by advocating as often and as strenuously for fulfillment of citizen obligation as for insistence on citizen rights.